nextstrain/cli/doc/commands/build.rst

 .. option:: <directory>

-    Path to pathogen build directory
+    Path to pathogen build directory.
+Required, except when the AWS Batch runtime is in use and both --attach and --no-download are given.

 .. option:: ...